MrNeocore/Alana_preprocessing/README.md

   * Python 3
      * pandas
      * tqdm (optional)

+  * Alana JSON data

 ##  How to :

-Given the data from the Alana project, clone this repository and execute the following commands :
+Clone this repository and execute the following commands :

 ### Initial preprocessing :
 ```bash